-Undergraduate students representing Depaul University, Rice University, UW Milwaukee, Boston Conservatory, San Francisco Conservatory of Music, New England Conservatory of Music, Indiana University – Jacobs School of Music, Wheaton College, and Mannes School of Music participated.
+Undergraduate students representing Depaul University, Juilliard, Rice University, UW Milwaukee, Boston Conservatory, San Francisco Conservatory of Music, New England Conservatory of Music, Indiana University – Jacobs School of Music, Cleveland Institute of Music, Wheaton College, and Mannes School of Music participated.

 Minji Lee, a versatile musician from South Korea, began learning a piano at 5 before picking up a violin, which spurred her lifelong love of music.
 She began playing the violin at 6 and made her debut with Suwon Philharmonic Orchestra as a soloist when she was 10.
 She has won numerous competitions including Second Prize at Bales Violin Competition and Third Prize at Ilona Fehér International Violin Competition in Budapest, Hungary.
 She has played in masterclasses for Shlomo Mintz, Mimi Zweig, and Aaron Rosand, and she also has participated in music festivals including Kneisel Hall Chamber Music Festival, Summit Music Festival, and Bowdoin International Music Festival.
 Minji recently spent her summer at Heifetz institute of music as a member of Ashkenasi/Kirshbaum Chamber Music Seminar.
 Lee is currently pursuing a Bachelor of Music degree with Soovin Kim at New England Conservatory.